-The following chapter presents the results of the analysis of technological change in the coal mining industry of the USSR.
-Whenever possible, the analysis tried to be as comprehensive as possible with respect to the geographical coverage, i.e. an effort was made to analyze the technological development for the whole industry in the USSR.
-For some examples however, data availability or significant differences in the geology of the different coal basins restricted the analysis to a smaller sample, e.g. underground mines in the Donbass, as the most important coal basin of the USSR.
+In this section, we present the results of the analysis of technological change in the coal-mining industry of the USSR.
+Whenever possible, we tried to be as comprehensive as possible with respect to the geographical coverage, i.e., an effort was made to analyze the technological development for the whole industry in the USSR.
+For some examples, however, data availability or significant differences in the geology of the different coal basins restricted the analysis to a smaller sample, e.g., underground mines in the Donbass, the most important coal basin of the USSR.

-The examples analyzed start with a discussion of technological change at underground mines.
+Our analysis begins with a discussion of technological change at underground mines.
 First, face operations are analyzed.
 This is followed by a discussion of the technological trends in driving and transport operations.
-Finally an analysis of the longterm trends in the share of opencast versus underground mining as well as a preliminary simple model of the underlying driving force of this structural change is presented.
+Finally, an analysis of the long-term trends in the share of opencast vs underground mining as well as a preliminary simple model of the underlying driving force of this structural change is presented.

-Three main types of operations were analyzed for coal faces: roof control, winning and roof support operations.
+Three main types of operations were analyzed for coal faces: roof-control, winning, and roof-support operations.
 Each of these operations depends highly on the specific geological conditions prevailing at the coal face, which in turn are highly diverse in the different coal basins of the USSR.
-Practically no single technique can be applied to all possible ranges of geological conditions and technology development in the coal industry is always aimed at developing differentiated models to respond to this range of different coal beddings.
-Thus it should not be surprising that technological substitution patterns are not always regular and complete, as the introduction of a particular technology into different geological conditions at a slower rate than observed historically.
+Practically no single technique can be applied to all possible ranges of geological conditions, and technology development in the coal industry is always aimed at developing differentiated models to respond to this range of different coal beddings.
+Thus it should not be surprising that technological substitution patterns are not always regular and complete, as the introduction of a particular technology into different geological conditions may not be always feasible and/or the diffusion pattern may proceed under these conditions at a slower rate than that observed historically.

-For an analysis of the roof control technologies, data for the Donbass, with 200 million tons coal production per year the most important coal basin of the USSR, were analyzed for the period 1940 to 1986.
-The two main groups of competing technologies are stowage (as a rule partial stowage) and artificial roof collapse, i.e. controlled caving of the roof.
+For an analysis of the roof-control technologies, data for the Donbass, the most important coal basin of the USSR, with 200 million tons of coal produced each year, were analyzed for the period 1940-1986.
+The two main groups of competing technologies are stowage (as a rule, partial stowage) and artificial roof collapse, i.e., controlled caving of the roof.
 Stowing was the predecessor technology to caving and resulted in high labor requirements.
-For a long time the use of stowing was practically unavoidable as caving could not manage with hard roof conditions typical for a large number of faces.
+For a long time the use of stowing was practically unavoidable as caving could not manage with the hard roof conditions typical for a large number of faces.
 This situation changed when new types of special metal supports were introduced in the late 1960s.
-Thus, caving became possible also under these conditions and as a result the share of coal output coming from faces with caving as roof control increased along the logistic substitution pattern shown in Figures 2A and 2B to the present dominance of around 95 percent.
+Thus, caving became possible also under these conditions, and as a result the share of coal output coming from faces with caving as roof control increased along the logistic substitution pattern shown in Figure 2a and b to the present dominance of around 95%.

-Figure 2A.
-Evolution of coal output by two main types of roof control in the Donbass (linear scale).
+Fig. 2.
+Evolution of coal output in the Donbass by two main types of roof control (a: linear scale; b: logarithmic transformation).